luca-fiorito-11/sandy/README.md

 ## <a name="refrence"></a>Reference
-Among the many publications about SANDY, please use the following as a reference for citation.
+Among the publications about SANDY, please use the following as a reference for citation.

 L. Fiorito, G. Žerovnik, A. Stankovskiy, G. Van den Eynde, P.E.
 Labeau, [*Nuclear data uncertainty propagation to integral responses using SANDY*](http://www.sciencedirect.com/science/article/pii/S0306454916305278), Annals of Nuclear Energy, Volume 101, 2017, Pages 359-366, ISSN 0306-4549.